mrBigJS/d3-simpleCharts/readme.txt

 7. Area chart showing nice smooth gradient colors (new UI + options: startbar="lime" & endbar="red"]).

 == Changelog ==

+= 1.2.18 =
+Version 1.2.18 - Bug fixes: 'Columns' supports now maxrange option too + sanity checks of generating gradiant colors for a chart at all.

+= 1.2.17 =
+Version 1.2.17 - New chart's CSS class 'svgchart' + its docs on Wiki.
+Default styling file: move of styling rules toward chart's own classes from basic SVG elements + listed names of mostly generated classes by new chart(s).
+More roomy & clear layout of default styled charts overall.

 = 1.2.16 =
 Version 1.2.16 - Linear gradient colors comes to 'Area' charts same way as on 'Columns' + its screenshot.
 New 'cssfile' option to input any named style file per chart.
 New reference page of CSS classes on Wiki + general clarifications of docs on Github.